captam3rica/gitNotes/Macintosh/handy-macos-commands.md

 -   Sort by file access time: `ls -lu`
 -   Sort by file created: `ls -lU`

+### Directory Utiltiy Commands

+**Bind Command**

+-   `dsconfigad -preferred [adserver.example.com] -a [computer-name] -domain [your-domain.com] -u [admin-user] -p [password]`

+-   The plain text password must be provided here if used in a script.
+It is best to have a user who's only purpose is AD binding.
+It is also a good idea to have the script remove itself after completion.

+**Set admin options**

+-   `dsconfigad -alldomains enable -groups domain [amdins@yourdomain.com], enterprise [amdins@yourdomain.com]`

+**Computer object password interval**

+-   Setting this to '0' will stop the Mac from changing the computer account password automatically in the keychain:

+    `dsconfigad -passinterval 0`

+**Namspace support**

+-   Allows different users with the same username on different domains to login with that user name as long as it is preceeded by the domain.

+    `dsconfigad -namespace [forest name]`

+**SSL support for LDAP connections to AD**

+-   `dsconfigad -packetencrypt ssl`

+-   If you need to install certs, you can do it through a config profile, Keychain Access app, or the following command:

+    `/usr/bin/security add-trusted-cert -d -p basic -k
+    /Library/Keychains/System.keychain [path/to/cert/file]`

+**Restrict Dynamic DNS**

+-   `dsconfigad -listallhardwareports`

 ## Application Specific

 ### Issues with DropBox Starting Up